 National liver biopsy audit – not progressed yet.

+Action: JIW contact AA after RCPath audit templates

+Update - will be continued in the context of writing joint UK guidelines for liver biopsy with radiologists and clinicians.

-Action: JIW contact AA after RCPath audit templatesLiver subcommittee member for Pathology Section Committee – important to have a representative.
+Liver subcommittee member for Pathology Section Committee – important to have a representative.
 Proposed that JIW continue for another year – there will either be an elected committee member who can represent liver, or a co-opted member of this liver group.

 JIW attended pathology section committee meeting on 29.11.13, and agreed to continue this for the next year.
 The committee agreed that in the event of no elected Pathology Section committee member is able to represent liver in the committee, then co-opted liver representative will continue.